I like to go on walks. I live in a good neighbourhood for it, near the beach.

 During the summer, I spent a fair bit of time swimming at the beach.
 I have a lot of anxiety about going outside at all, thanks to about twenty years of sexual harassment and fat bashing from strangers, so it took me a couple of summers of living here to work up to that point.
 (And I still got exhorted to consider polyamory by some dude on the boardwalk.
 This world is just one big ambivalent boner, sometimes.)

 I got a swimsuit that covers me nearly head-to-toe.
 I practiced going down to the water on my own and putting my toes in, and then walking back home.
 Then I practiced going down to the water and wading around and then walking home.
-Finally, one day I cannonballed into the lake from a pier, and this summer I went swimming several times and enjoyed the absolute shit out of myself.
+Finally, one day I cannonballed into the lake from a pier, and this summer I went swimming several times and really enjoyed myself.

 I was aware, the entire time, that the people around me (it’s crowded) were very likely judging me.
 Or at least, some of them were.
 Maybe some of them pitied me, maybe some of them thought I was “inspiring” for being a fat lady exercising in public (maybe I was on a Weight Loss Journey ™ !)
 Probably some of them just thought I was gross, disliked having to see my fat body in tight swimwear, and wished I had stayed at home under a blanket.
 Such is life.